schubergphilis/paleofuturistic_python/docs/walkthrough.md

 ## Initializing your project

-You will probably want to manage your project with some version control system and a remote, such as git and GitHub.
+You will probably want to manage your project with some version control system and a remote, such as Git and GitHub.
 Personally, I like creating the repository in the remote and then cloning to local.
 That way everything is nicely set up for me.
 Except for the template, of course.